 It is increasingly recognized that solutions to today’s global challenges such as climate change and youth unemployment need a multi-sectoral response and in this regard UNESCO mobilizes scientific knowledge in the context of its multidisciplinary mandate in education, culture, the social and human sciences and communication.

-The Natural Sciences Sector, headed by Assistant Director-General Ms Gretchen Kalonji has a staff of around 150 people who implement programmes through the UNESCO Headquarters in Paris and a network of field offices around the world.
+The Natural Sciences Sector, headed by Assistant Director-General a.i.
+Ms Wendy Watson-Wright, is staffed with around 120 people who implement programmes through the UNESCO Headquarters in Paris and a network of field offices around the world.

 Field offices with a regional mandate specifically focusing on science: